Home Cooling Systems

 In addition to oversizing the unit, there are other factors that can spoil an installation.

 You can’t have a high efficiency system with low efficiency ducts.
-Ducts that run outside the thermal envelope, in attics and crawlspaces, typically have R-5 insulation installed.
+Ducts that run outside the thermal envelope, in attics and crawlspaces, typically have R-4 insulation installed.
 Compare this with your R-13 walls and R-30 attics!
-Any ducts that run in unconditioned spaces should be sealed tight and insulated to at least the level of the surrounding areas – R-40 would be desirable.
-It would be best to keep those ducts out of these unconditioned spaces to begin with.
+Any ducts that run in unconditioned spaces should be sealed tight and insulated to at least the level of the surrounding areas – R-38 would be desirable.
+We do this by running your ducts along the attic floor then deep burying the ducts in your attic with insulation.
+This helps protect the air inside the ducts for the outside temperatures.

-If ducts are in unconditioned spaces, duct leakage can introduce hot, humid air to the system if it is on the return side.
+If ducts are in unconditioned spaces, duct leakage can introduce hot, humid, dirty air to the system if it is on the return side.
 Supply side leakage just blows expensive cold air to the outside.
 So sealing these duct systems as tight as possible is a very good idea.
-This is another reason to try to keep the ducts out of unconditioned spaces to begin with.
+Current code in California allows 15% leakage on existing HVAC systems and 6% on newly installed HVAC systems.
+We at Building Doctors think this is far too large of an amount.

 Cold air is harder to push to the second floor than warm air is.
 This is why so many houses that heat properly have uncomfortable second floors in the summer.
 There are a couple of low cost duct modifications that you make to be sure that the right amount of air is making it upstairs.